5 Home Safety Tips For Seniors

 How To Prevent Burns And Fires

-• Install a smoke detector (and make sure it has working batteries twice a year)
+- Install a smoke detector (and make sure it has working batteries twice a year) in accordance with guidelines from the National Fire Protection Association.

 How To Avoid Poisoning

-• Install a carbon monoxide detector (make sure it has working batteries at least twice a year)
+- Install a carbon monoxide detector (make sure it has working batteries at least twice a year and test them weekly)

-In addition to making physical changes in the home, there are general home safety tips to keep in mind.
+In addition to making physical changes in the home, there are general home safety suggestions to keep in mind.
 These include knowing emergency numbers, keeping sensitive information secure, and more.

 Know Emergency Numbers

-This includes family members and loved ones that would be called in an emergency in addition to healthcare providers, poison control, and other emergency phone numbers.
+This includes family members and loved ones who would be called in an emergency, as well as healthcare providers, poison control, and other emergency phone numbers.

 Carry A Cordless Phone